Tyra Sanchez: Controversies

-On August 11, 2016, after a fan of the show called him annoying in a tweet followed by gun emojis, Ross replied with the message "Girl kill yourself".
+On August 10, 2016, after a fan of the show called him annoying in a tweet followed by gun emojis, Ross replied with the message "Girl kill yourself".
 This was met with backlash and outrage across Twitter and Facebook.
-He later stated that he would not apologize for his opinion, and went on to call victim of suicide "selfish coward!."
-A petition called for RuPaul to revoke Ross's crown and title, or at the very least speak out against it.
+He later stated that he would not apologize for his opinion, and went on to call those who die by suicide "cowards".
+A petition was made calling for RuPaul to revoke Ross's crown and title, or at the very least speak out against it.
 RuPaul broke silence in his podcast, defending Ross and stated: "Twitter is not the place for that.
 People don't get nuance on Twitter, you can't do irony on Twitter, people won't get it."
-During the podcast, she added: "On Twitter, you don't hear inflection.
-You don't hear snark.
-You don't hear sarcasm."
+During the podcast, Michelle Visage added: "On Twitter, you don't hear inflection, you don't hear snark, you don't hear sarcasm."

 In 2017, Ross posted a mock obituary for Morgan McMichaels and used the post to direct people to Ross's personal SoundCloud page.
 McMichaels quickly denounced the post.
-McMichaels later said the post was retribution for her blocking Ross' booking at Mickey's nightclub in West Hollywood.
+McMichaels later said the post was meant as retribution for her blocking Ross' booking at Mickey's nightclub in West Hollywood.
 After Ross made comments about the drag queen Raven, McMichaels said she would not perform with Ross, and Ross lost the booking.
-Ross apologized for posting about McMichaels.
+Ross later apologized for the post about McMichaels.
 McMichaels later lampooned the scenario upon her re-appearance on the third season of RuPaul's Drag Race All Stars; as she made her entrance to the workroom, she joked "I look pretty good for a dead bitch".

 Ross was announced as being banned from attending the 2018 RuPaul's DragCon LA event after being accused of making a terrorist threat against DragCon.
 His official website had a timer set for the date and time of DragCon 2018 with the acronym "B.O.O.M." at the top of the page; however, no act of violence was made when the timer ended.

-In August 2020, Ross was arrested and charged with criminal damage after allegedly spray painting the side of an apartment building with the words "don't move here ever."
+In August 2020, Ross was arrested and charged with criminal damage after allegedly spray painting the side of an apartment building with the words "don't move here ever".

-In April 2023, Ross was arrested in Starke, Florida after allegedly threatening to shoot a police officer who had responded to a minor traffic accident Ross was involved in.
+In May 2023, Ross was arrested in Starke, Florida after allegedly threatening to shoot a police officer who had responded to a minor traffic accident Ross was involved in.
 Two months later, in July, he was arrested again for causing a traffic jam as a result of his protest against the circumstances of his May arrest, which he underwent while wearing a dildo.

-"Yet it doesn’t compare to the fumes of the crematorium."
+"Yet it doesn't compare to the fumes of the crematorium."